 In the opening, an unseen maniac escapes from an institution and heads back to the town where he murdered his sister when he was six years old.
 It’s the anniversary of his previous crime and he is back to celebrate it in some style.

 Now the first thing you notice having watched so many slashers and not this one for a long time is the cinematography.
-It’s essential to have creativity in kill scenes and totally expected, but to see such energy during the parts that are there only for the actors to carry the script or just focussing on open locations is a brilliant ingredient.
-Halloween could have walked the fine line of losing its focus during the development of its players, a fate that befell many other genre entries, but there’s a constant feeling of dread that surrounds the characters and from the first introduction, you can sense the fate that’s waiting for them.
+It’s essential to have creativity in kill scenes and totally expected, but to see such energy during the plot development parts is a brilliant ingredient.
+Halloween could have walked the fine line of losing its focus during the unraveling of its story, a fate that befell many other genre entries, but there’s a constant feeling of dread that surrounds the characters.
+It’s almost as if you can sense the fate that’s awaiting them.

-Donald Pleasence was not John Carpenter’s first choice and he was looking to recognised genre heavyweights such as Christopher Lee and Peter Cushing for the iconic Sam Loomis.
-Both turned him down (Christopher Lee called it the biggest mistake of his career – although for me that’s accepting a role in Mask of Murder) and even though I think that either could have done a good enough job, Pleasence makes the role his own and it’s probably one of his best performances.
-Jamie Lee Curtis shines on her debut and I don’t think anyone has captured the geeky and naive innocence and warmth that she delivers so effortlessly.
+Donald Pleasence was not the first choice for such a key role.
+Carpenter was looking to recognised genre heavyweights such as Christopher Lee and Peter Cushing for the iconic Sam Loomis.
+Both turned him down (Christopher Lee called it the biggest mistake of his career – although for me that’s accepting a role in Mask of Murder) and even though I think that either could have done a good enough job, Pleasence makes the role his own.
+Jamie Lee Curtis shines on her debut and I don’t think that anyone has captured the geeky and naive innocence and warmth that she delivers so effortlessly.
 It’s easy to root for Laurie Strode, she’s the perfect heroine.
 She will fight to defend those close to her, she’s loyal, she’s shy, she’s intelligent and she boasts an under-developed beauty.
-It’s also very easy to relate to her, I think that everyone who is slightly sensitive has a piece of Laurie Strode inside them and Carpenter’s script captures the essence of an ideal protagonist.
+It’s also very easy to relate to her.
+I think that everyone who is slightly sensitive has a piece of Laurie Strode inside them and Carpenter’s script captures the essence of an ideal protagonist.

 I believe that the reason that Michael Myers was so much scarier than other bogeymen and I think it helped Jason from Friday the 13th Part 2 (before he became a comical character), was that he only lived to kill.
-In slasher movies that have a ‘guess who is the maniac’ sub-plot, the impact is different because you have usually seen this character behaving normally (probably the most normal in an attempt to divert suspicion) and then all of a sudden we learn that he’s a psychopath with a lust for murder.
-It doesn’t quite cut it in the same way.
+In slasher movies that have a ‘guess who is the maniac’ sub-plot, the impact is different because you have usually seen the antagonist behaving normally (probably the most normal in an attempt to divert suspicion) and then all of a sudden they turn out to be a psychopath with a lust for murder.
 Myers on the other hand was terrifying because he hadn’t spoken for fifteen years and his modus operandi was simply to stalk and slaughter random targets.
 Unlike the murderers that I mentioned earlier, you could never imagine this masked assailant sharing a joke with the person he wants to kill or taking a stroll to the shop to buy a newspaper.
 This was a pure force of evil, without a motive – and he can’t be compared to someone that’s seeking vengeance for an earlier wrongdoing.
 This wasn’t about revenge, it was about cold-blooded murder.

-Now one of the oldest rules of the Horror category, from way back in the days of Grand-Guignol is that if you really want to make your monster scary, don’t show him until the climax.
-There are many samples of this that you can find within the slasher cycle, but again none of them do it as well as its done here.
-The framing here is artful and the tension is ramped by the enigma of the silhouetted spectre.
-We don’t really see the iconic mask until the final quarter and what is most memorable is that we never get a chance to clearly witness the face that’s underneath it.
+Now one of the oldest rules of the Horror category, from way back in the days of Grand-Guignol is that if you really want to make your monster scary, don’t make him visible until the climax.
+There are many samples of this that you can find within the slasher cycle, but none of them do it this well.
+The framing is artful and the tension is ramped by the enigma of the silhouetted specter..
+We don’t really see the iconic mask until the final quarter and we never get a chance to clearly witness the face that’s underneath it.
 What could this guy look like?
 I would love to take a peek at ‘…the blackest eyes, the devils eyes’ as Sam Loomis puts it.
-Imagination is a wonderful thing and Carpenter allowed ours to run away in to the shadows left by one of the most terrifying fiends ever to stalk the silver screen.
+Imagination is a wonderful thing and Carpenter allowed ours to run away in to the shadows that were left by one of the most terrifying fiends ever to stalk the silver screen.

 The suspense here is marvellous and holds up quite well even today after I have seen the film a million times.
-I love the way Myers sits up in the background and looks at the petrified Laurie Strode, it is cinematic perfection and I can’t think of a time where it’s been conveyed any better.
-Carpenter was right in giving us no motive and nothing to relate to Myers’ persona and we still don’t really know why he became an unstoppable killer.
+I love the way Myers sits up in the background and looks at the petrified Laurie Strode in that iconic final scene.
+Carpenter was right in giving us no motive and nothing to relate to Myers as a person and we still don’t really know why he became an unstoppable killer.
 It’s a shame that the sequels never managed to build on the film’s strengths and perhaps this is a motion picture that should never have had a continuation.

 Watch it tonight, go on, I dare you…